 This is not a matter of concealment but is intended to protect all concerned from further harm.
 It will also protect our sangha from fear, rumour and disharmony which will make it much harder to deal with the matter effectively without causing further harm.

 We understand our responsibility for secure and careful record-keeping.
 Our Safeguarding officer will keep a detailed log of all Safeguarding-related incidents as well as conversations, actions and the reasoning behind them.
 These should not be kept on any computer, but on an external hard drive or memory stick.
 To guard against loss in case the files, hard drive or memory stick become corrupted these will be backed up to another hard drive or memory stick and/or printed off.
 Any memory sticks, hard drives and paper copies will be stored in a locked cabinet, box or drawer accessible only to the Safeguarding officer and one or two others approved by our trustees, eg the Chair and Safeguarding trustee.

 We also understand that under data protection law we need to word our records in a form we would be happy for the subjects to read if they ask to, as is their legal right.
 This means notes should be factual and respectful, free of interpretations and value-judgements.

 Keeping confidential records

-We understand that because many abuse cases come to light 30 or more years later our insurers may require us to keep our logs for up to 50 years.
-(This is a requirement of the UK’s Buddhist Insurance Scheme.)
+We understand that because many abuse cases come to light 30 or more years later we should keep our records for up to 50 years.
+This is important in order to address historical cases effectively but also for insurance purposes.

 If our charity closes down, we will give our records to another Triratna Buddhist centre/charity to keep with their own confidential Safeguarding logs.